-Serbian power utility EPS announces electricity price increase, implications for the power market and consumers6.
-March 2013. / News Serbia Energy
+Serbian power utility EPS announces electricity price increase, implications for the power market and consumers, News Serbia Energy

 Electricity price in Serbia can increase since April- it is said in Elektroprivreda Srbije (EPS).

 All necessary procedures for electricity price increase have not been finished yet and the company hasn’t submitted a request for price increase to Serbian Energy Agency (AERS) either.

 Electricity price could increase in a month or two, Acting Managing Director of Elektroprivreda Srbije (EPS) Aleksandar Obradovic announced last week.
 He stressed that EPS can’t launch a process of electricity price increase until Managing Board of the Company approves establishment of a dependent corporation consisted in EPS that will be in charge of public supply at regulated prices.
 This conference have been postponed and never appointed again.

 When Managing Board makes a decision for this corporation establishment, the license for this activity afterwards must be given and then it can launch necessary procedures for electricity price increase, Obradovic said, but he couldn’t precise how much this price can increase.

 When EPS submits a request for electricity price change to AERS, who is in charge of that, besides procedures and justification of price increase request procession, EPS must inform its consumers about it at least 15 days earlier so this whole procedure can last.

 According to earlier announcements from Ministry of Resources, electricity price can increase 8 to 12%.